BookStackApp/website/content/docs/admin/updates.md

 php artisan view:clear
 ```

-Check the below list for the version you are updating to for any additional instructions.
+Check the below [Version Specific Instructions](#version-specific-instructions) list for the version you are updating to for any additional instructions.

+When running update commands, your command line user will need permission to handle the required files and folders in the BookStack installation folder.
+You can find more details about [required filesystem permissions here](/docs/admin/filesystem-permissions/).

 ---